DynTylluan/mcbooks/books/unsigned_missmoss.md

 # Unsigned by MissMoss

 ## About
-This is a welcome book to a large building and is called `unsigned_missmoss.md`, located at 104 / 72 / 323.
+This is a welcome book to a large building and is called `unsigned_missmoss.md`, located at 104 / 72 / 323 in the overworld.

 The book is located on [the tilder server](https://mc.tildeverse.org) and was made by [MissMoss (https://namemc.com/profile/MissMoss.1).